maxhoesel-ansible/ansible-collection-borgbackup/roles/borgmatic/README.md

 ### Backup settings

+This role supports all borgmatic configuration parameters as variables.

 The following settings correspond to the configuration options for [borgmatic](https://torsion.org/borgmatic/docs/reference/configuration/).
 See the official page for more details.
 These parameters are templated out into the borgmatic config, so borg placeholders and the like should work.

-This role supports all borgmatic configuration parameters as variables.
-With exception of required parameters, *all other parameters are optional and left undefined by default.*.
+Aside from the required parameters that are passed to this role (see below), *all other parameters are optional and left undefined by default.*.
 This means that unless you specify them, borgmatic will just use its internal defaults for these values.

 The format for variable names is: `borgmatic_{section}_{parameter}`.
 For example, a borgmatic configuration like this: